cased/terraform-aws-cased-shell-ecs/README.md

 By default, the hosts a Cased Shell instance can be used to access are configured in the Cased App.
 To configure Cased Shell to automatically discovery nearby instances and containers, this module accepts a `jump_queries` parameter containing a list of Jump Queries as described in the [documentation for the Jump utility](https://github.com/cased/jump/pkgs/container/jump).

-By default, a newest and oldest EC2 instances discovered in the same region as Cased Shell are displayed.
-To instead list all EC2 instances in your test cluster, pass a list of [queries](https://github.com/cased/jump/pkgs/container/jump#writing-queries) to `jump_queries`.

 ### Examples

 ```terraform